• Skip to primary navigation

 growing food without land

 We also created a nice flowerbed, not just for flowers.
 Raised beds are also easy to assemble and disassemble if so desired by your landlord.
-All New Square Foot Gardening book offers lots of ideas of non-conventional gardens in very small and unusual places.
+All New Square Foot Gardening book offers lots of ideas for non-conventional gardens in very small and unusual places.

 This is another one of our gardens on a rented property.
 We built a GeoDome greenhouse – a structure without foundation – and grew lots and lots of tomatoes.